cms636/cms636.github.io/_posts/2015-05-06-newconnect-design-document-draft.md

 ## **VII.
 Journey Map**

-1. The user will see a world map, populated with news
+a.
+The user will see a world map, populated with news

 ![Screen Shot 2015-05-05 at 9.46.31 PM.png](/assets/Screen Shot 2015-05-05 at 9.46.31 PM.png)

-2. The user can change what he or she sees on the map by doing any combination of the following:
+b.
+The user can change what he or she sees on the map by doing any combination of the following:
 	- Selecting a country to zoom in on by double clicking on a region
 	- Adjusting the timeline range with the slider bars
 	- Selecting a specific news topic by checking a labeled radio button
-3. The user can get a list of the articles pertaining to a specific country by hovering over the pin in the country.
+c.
+The user can get a list of the articles pertaining to a specific country by hovering over the pin in the country.

 ![Screen Shot 2015-05-06 at 12.45.40 PM.png](/assets/Screen Shot 2015-05-06 at 12.45.40 PM.png)

-4. The user can hover over an article in the the list of articles and see a preview of the article appear on the screen.
+d.
+The user can hover over an article in the the list of articles and see a preview of the article appear on the screen.

-5. A user can click on the link to the article they see (before or after seeing the preview) and the article will open in a new tab.
+e.
+A user can click on the link to the article they see (before or after seeing the preview) and the article will open in a new tab.
 Or if a user decides that the article is not one they want to read, they can close the preview, and zoom back out to the world view.

 ![Screen Shot 2015-05-06 at 12.47.05 PM.png](/assets/Screen Shot 2015-05-06 at 12.47.05 PM.png)